icaro-fcc/icaro-fcc/README.md

 ## Hello amd welcome!
 I'm Ícaro 👋

-- 🔭 I’m studying to become a Web Developer, and currently studying Front-End technologies! 👨‍💻
+- 🔭 I’m studying to become a Web Developer!
+Here you can find some of my projects that I've been doing during my journey 👨‍💻
 <br><br>

 <div>